-The purpose of this Student Senate is to represent the interests of the student body with integrity and to encourage student leadership and engagement by supporting student founded groups, organizations, and clubs.
+The purpose of the Student Senate is to represent the interests of the student body with integrity and to encourage student leadership and engagement by supporting student-founded groups, organizations, and clubs.
 The members of the KVCC Student Senate work to create a positive and productive learning environment.
 They believe in the free exchange of ideas and equality with regard to race, religion, gender, or sexual orientation.
-For more information about Student Senate contact studentsenate@kvcc.me.edu
+For more information about Student Senate contact studentsenate@kvcc.me.edu or reach out to us in the KV App in the Clubs and Groups tile.